If you don't know how to pour beer, you'll end up with a poor beer.

 How to Pour the Perfect Pint of Guinness

 There are unique steps to take when pouring a Guinness that sets it apart from other beers.
+Just make sure you know how many ounces in a pint.

 - Use a Guinness glass.
 When pouring, use a glass designed specifically for Guinness.
 It is essential for the steps below.